 With the top sheet lowered into place, a flat panel of heavy 3/4” board was placed across the entire joint (there’s a similar board underneath) then a 2 X 4 was clamped directly above the seam with some shims inserted to add even pressure across the entire joint.
 There is also waxed paper positioned on both sides of the joint to keep epoxy off of the surrounding wood.
 Because of the cooler weather I let it set for about 2 days before removing the clamps - not sure if the extra day mattered but the scarf came out great.

 The next job was to lay out the lines for the bottom panel.

 I found a good 16-foot batten in the trim section of the local lumber yard.
 Here it is clamped to the temporary nails marking each offset point.

 Finally something that looks like a boat!

-The underlying support consisting of 2 short sawhorses and a ladder frame is from a previous project I had started – a Hird Island Skiff.
+The underlying support consisting of 2 short sawhorses and a ladder frame is from a previous project I had started, then abandoned – a Hird Island Skiff.

 They're close enough to what’s needed here, so I’m using them for this build.

 With the 6mm plywood scarfs completed, I began drawing out the lines for the side panels.